-Amazon has unveiled its first waterproof Kindle, and it begins shipping to Canada on October 31st.
+Amazon’s first waterproof Kindle begins shipping to Canada on October 31st for $389.99 CAD.

-The new Kindle Oasis, which is available starting at $389.99 CAD, is IPX8-certified for immersion up to two meters of fresh water for up to 60 minutes.
-It also features a substantially larger display than the 2016 Kindle Oasis, coming in at seven inches.
-The company promises that the 300ppi Paperwhite display allows for over 30 percent more words per page.
+The new Kindle Oasis is IPX8-certified for immersion up to two meters in fresh water for up to 60 minutes.
+It also sports a substantially larger display than the 2016 Kindle Oasis, coming in at seven inches.
+Additionally, the company promises that the 300ppi Paperwhite display allows for over 30 percent more words per page.

-The waterproof Oasis also features some distinctly Kindle traits, though.
+The waterproof Oasis also has some distinctly Kindle traits, though.
 It features an ergonomic design like the much smaller 2016 Kindle Oasis, designed to shift the center of gravity to the reader’s palm.
-The dedicated page turn buttons also return, as does the feature that automatically rotates the page orientation depending on whether you hold it with your left or right hand.
+The dedicated page turn buttons also return, as does the automatic rotation of page orientation depending on whether you hold it with your left or right hand.

-The e-reader features a thin 3.4mm display and new aluminum back that boasts heightened durability.
+As for materials, Amazon’s new e-reader has a thin 3.4mm display and new aluminum back that boasts heightened durability.
 Despite this new casing, the device comes in at a relatively light 194 grams.
 In comparison, the 2017 Aura H2O is 207 grams.

 The new Oasis comes in two storage options: 8GB and 32GB, the latter of which is designed to hold larger files like audiobooks, comics, newspapers and magazines.